N95Ryan/the-8bits-hangman/README.md

-# The 8Bits Hangman - Frontend 🎮
+# The 8Bits Hangman 🎮

-A retro pixel-art Hangman game built with React and TypeScript using Vite.
+A retro pixel-art Hangman game with a React + TypeScript frontend and a Go + Gin REST API.

 ## Features ✨